ginkoid/plusbot/mathbot/help/help.md

 	`{{prefix}}help settings` - Get information about settings.
 	`{{prefix}}about` - General information about the bot.

 All commands can be invoked by mentioning the bot.
-For example, the command `@MathBot prefix` will always tell you the bot's prefix on the current server even if you don't know what it is.
+For example, the command `@{{username}} prefix` will always tell you the bot's prefix on the current server even if you don't know what it is.